spmeesseman/app-publisher/.github/README.md

 ### NPM Token

-An NPM release requires the NPM_TOKEN to be set in the system environment.
-To create a PJ NPM token, perform the following steps:
+An NPM release may require the NPM_TOKEN to be set in the system environment.
+To create an NPM token, perform the following steps:

 To create an npm user if you dont have one, run the following command and follow the prompts:

-    npm adduser --registry=npm.development.pjats.com --scope=@spmeesseman

-After a period of time, the session token created with this command will expire.
-When the token expires, run the login command:

-    npm login --registry=npm.development.pjats.com --scope=@spmeesseman
+    npm login --registry=https://npm.yourregistry.com --scope=@yourscope

-For more details, see the [Internal NPM Registry](https://app1.development.pjats.com/doc/developernotes.md#Internal-NPM-Registry) section of the Perry Johnson Developer Notes document.

 ### Jenkins Token